Torah Portions: Tishrei 27, 5776

 - Spirit of Reverence/Fear (Yirat Adonai)/ Tabernacles (Sukkot)/ Sabbath/ Laodicea

 Please don’t let this overwhelm you; it takes time for it to soak into our thoughts.
 We all have been programmed to just surface read; scratching the surface.
-But YHVH’s Word in much deeper that just surface reading.
+Adonai’s Word is much deeper than just surface reading.
 I don’t know of you like onions, or not, but imagine one in front of you.
 I will imagine the red onion—yummy, sweet with a kick.
 One can cut that onion easily enough right in half.
 But if you take the onion and begin to peel off each layer, one layer at a time, you’re going to be there awhile soaking up its juices.
 Like reading the Word, it doesn’t just end by quickly scraping the surface; HIS Word, meaning, and patterns are like layers upon layers.
-In other words, the more you dig into HIS Word (finding Hebrew meanings as Yeshua is/was Hebrew), the more we will have a better understanding on a deeper level in YAH’s presence; soaking up HIS Truth.
+In other words, the more you dig into HIS Word/ Torah (finding Hebrew meanings), the more we will have a better understanding on a deeper level in His presence; soaking up HIS Truth.
 Until we leave the Western/Greek way of learning, and begin to learn the Hebrew way will we finally begin to see things how HE desires us to!

 OK, before I trail off too far, let’s get back to the Four Rivers!